 Do I need a separate bank account for my DBA?

-Technically no, but it might be good idea.
+Technically no, but it might be a good idea.
 Unlike with an LLC or corporation, you aren’t required to keep your business finances separate when you register a DBA.
-However, you definitely can open a bank account under a DBA name, and doing so might make it easier to report your profits and expenses during tax time.
+However, opening a bank account under your DBA might make bookkeeping easier.

 Do I need a separate EIN for my DBA?